What to expect when you visit

 The permit will allow 12 individual visits to the household waste recycling centres (HWRCs) in 12 months from the date of issue.

-The HWRCs are for waste originating from a household only.
+The HWRCs are for waste originating from your household only.
 The scheme was introduced to stop traders using the sites to dispose of trade waste.

 If you use a commercial-type vehicle that weighs up to and including 3.5 tonnes laden, such as a van, pick-up or a trailer with a load bed of 1.8m to 3m (6 to 10 ft) in length to take your household waste or recyclables or chargeable type waste from your home to Oxfordshire's household waste recycling centres, you need to apply for a free electronic permit before you visit the site.

 E-permits will only be issued to Oxfordshire householders intending to deposit their household waste.
 They allow up to 12 individual visits to household waste recycling centres in one year from application date.

 Who needs an e-permit